silverwind/droppy/README.md

     }
 ]
 ```
-Above configuration will result in:
+The above configuration will result in:
 - HTTP listening on all IPv4 and IPv6 interfaces, port 80.
 - HTTPS listening on all IPv4 interfaces, port 443, with 1 year of HSTS duration, using the provided SSL/TLS files.

 A listener object accepts these options:
 - `host` {String/Array} - Network interface(s) to listen on.
-Use an array for multiple hosts.
+Use an array for multiple interfaces.
 - `port` {Number/Array} - Port(s) to listen on.
 Use an array for multiple ports.
 - `protocol` {String} - Protocol to use, `http` or `https`. `https` includes SPDY through NPN.
 - `hsts` {Number} - Length of the [HSTS](http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) header in seconds.
 Set to `0` to disable HSTS.
 - `key` {String} - Path to the SSL/TLS private key file.
 If ommitted, uses self-generated key.
 - `cert` {String} - Path to the SSL/TLS certificate file.
 If ommitted, uses self-signed certificate.
 - `ca` {String} - Path to the SSL/TLS intermediate certificate file.
 Optional.
-- `dhparam` {String} - Path to the SSL/TLS DH parameters file.
+- `dhparam` {String} - Path to the SSL/TLS Diffie Hellman parameters file.
 Optional.

 *Note: SSL/TLS paths are relative to the home folder, but can be defined as absolute too.
 If your certificate file includes an intermediate certificate, it will be detected and used.
 There's no need to specify `ca` in this case.*